DS4PS/ds4ps.github.io/_posts/2019-06-21-bias-reduction.md

 ---
 layout: post
-title: Can police take a lesson from the NBA on addressing bias?
+title: Can police take a lesson from the NBA on reducing bias?
 tags: [ police, criminology, performance-management, bias ]
 author: Jesse Lecy
 ---